Empowered workers with real rights can achieve pay rises more effectively than ad hoc pleading

 Empowered workers with real rights can achieve significant and sustainable pay rise far more effectively than ad hoc pleading from the prime minister.

 Luke Hildyard is a contributing editor to Left Foot ForwardLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.